An Bang - The City of Billion VND Tombs

 An Bằng – The City of Million-Dollar Tombs

-Just 36 kilometers from the center of Hue lies a coastal village that doesn’t appear in most travel guides, yet continues to intrigue visitors from around the world.
-That village is An Bằng, located in Vinh An commune, Phu Vang district.
+Just 36 kilometers from the bustling center of Hue lies a hidden coastal village that rarely appears in guidebooks, yet quietly captivates curious travelers from around the world.
+This is An Bằng, located in Vinh An Commune, Phu Vang District—a place where the rhythm of the sea meets history, and where the past seems to whisper through every street and shoreline.

 A Paradoxical Contrast